 I’ve visited this country twice in the last two years, staying in six of the best places to visit in Portugal.
-Here is my Portugal backpackers guide including a beautiful travel itinerary from the Algarve to Porto.
+Here is my Portugal backpackers guide and a beautiful travel itinerary for solo travellers.

 Planning your backpacking Portugal travel itinerary

 When booking holidays in Portugal, if you are arriving from the U.S. or Canada you will probably arrive in the capital city of Lisbon.
 The city’s airport handles 26 million passengers a year, while its Oriente station (Estação do Oriente) is Portugal’s busiest transport interchange for bus, train and metro transport.

 Visitors from other parts of Europe may head straight for the sunny southern beaches in the Algarve, arriving in Faro airport or crossing over the border from Spain.